Cadair/parfive/docs/index.rst

 Usage
 -----

-parfive works by creating a downloader object, queuing downloads with it and then running the download. parfive has a synchronous API, but uses `asyncio` to parallelise downloading the files.
+Parfive works by creating a downloader object, queuing downloads with it and then running the download.

 A simple example is::